 Caledonian Sleeper Franchise

-The Caledonian Sleeper service operates overnight rail passenger services in both directions between London Euston and each of Edinburgh, Glasgow, Inverness, Aberdeen and Fort William.
+The Caledonian Sleeper service operates overnight rail passenger services between five separate destination/arrival points in Scotland and London Euston.

-The current Caledonian Sleeper franchise was awarded to Serco Caledonian Sleepers Limited (SCSL) in May 2014.
-SCSL took over the operation of The Caledonian Sleeper on 31 March 2015; it had previously been incorporated within the ScotRail franchise.
+The current franchise was awarded to Serco Caledonian Sleepers Limited (SCSL) in May 2014, with the 15-year contract coming into effect on 31 March 2015.

-Sleeper operations comprise two services in each direction to and from London Euston: the Lowlander combines services from Glasgow and Edinburgh; the Highlander combines services from Aberdeen, Inverness and Fort William.
-Overall, Caledonian Sleeper serves 48 stations: 43 in Scotland, 5 in England.
-Route and timetable information is available.
+Sleeper operations comprise two services in each direction to and from London Euston: the Lowlander combines services from Glasgow and Edinburgh, while the Highlander combines services from Aberdeen, Inverness and Fort William.

-The Caledonian Sleeper services are a key part of Scotland’s transport mix, providing unique journey opportunities.
-It is our ambition that the services offered - in terms of quality, catering and hospitality - are emblematic of the best of Scotland.
+The Caledonian Sleeper serves 48 stations overall - 43 in Scotland and 5 in England - and is a key part of Scotland’s transport offering that delivers unique journey and tourism opportunities.
+It is our ambition that the services offered are emblematic of the best of Scotland, in terms of quality, catering and hospitality.

-You can find out more about the franchise and plan your journey on the official website for Serco Caledonian Sleepers Limited.
-A copy of the Caledonian Sleeper Travel Guide is available, describing Caledonian Sleeper services.
+You can find out more about the franchise and plan your journey on the Caledonian Sleeper website, which includes more destination information.